 I'm not taking side in this particular matter, but this hunger (or lack thereof) is what I think differentiates winners from also-rans.
 Look at Manchester United at their peak, 5-0 up, trying to get a sixth.
 Then look at Spurs of same era, sitting back, trying to defend a 1-0 lead for 60 minutes.
 Invariably failing, of course.

 In all honesty I can't think of one premier league ground that has a consistent tremendous atmosphere from the home fans.
-People bang on about the likes of Saudi Sportswashing Machine and Liverpool, who can make a lot of noise at the big games, but their place is never rocking for the likes of Wigan at home.
+People bang on about the likes of Saudi Sportswashing Machine and victims, who can make a lot of noise at the big games, but their place is never rocking for the likes of Wigan at home.

 This isn't excusing our atmosphere, which has deteriorated massively even since when I started going in the early 00s.
 But I'd go as far as to say no premier league home fans are anything special any more, and that is due to modern football being what it is.